accept-nano/accept-nano-client/README.md

 Payment gateway for [NANO](https://nano.org)

-_accept-nano-client_ is a JavaScript package that helps you to communicate with [accept-nano](https://github.com/accept-nano/accept-nano) server for receiving NANO payments easily in your client-side applications.
+_accept-nano-client_ is a JavaScript package that helps you to communicate with [_accept-nano_](https://github.com/accept-nano/accept-nano) for receiving NANO payments easily in your client-side applications.

 ## Installing